-We aim to provide and maintain water supply systems to communities in a manner that meets the levels of service.
+We aim to provide and maintain water supply systems to communities in a manner that meets the levels of service

-COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOMES is healthy and protected.
+COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our unique natural environment is healthy and protected.
 All water in Council-owned schemes is taken from the environment (surface or groundwater) and so they all require resource consents.
 Consented activity can be managed so the impact of the water take does not prove detrimental to the surrounding environment.
-Our urban and rural environments are people- friendly, well-planned and sustainably managed.
+Our urban and rural environments are people-friendly, well-planned and sustainably managed.
 The water supply activity is a service to the community providing water that is safe to drink and is efficiently delivered to meet customer needs.
 It also provides a means for firefighting consistent with the national firefighting standards in many areas.
 Our infrastructure is efficient, cost effective and meets current and future needs.
 The water activity is considered an essential service that should be provided to all properties within water supply network areas in sufficient capacity and pressure.
 This service should also be efficient and sustainably managed.
 Our communities are healthy, safe, inclusive and resilient.
 The water supply activity provides water that is safe to drink.
 Alternative sources and interconnectivity of networks support resilience of the system.
 Our communities have opportunities to celebrate and explore their heritage, identity and creativity.
 The opening of larger key facilities is celebrated with community groups.
-The water supply activity underpins other facilities and activities by providing safe water for human and animal needs.
-Our Council provides leadership and fosters partnerships, a regional perspective and community engagement.
-The water supply activity supports this outcome, as witnessed by agreements that we have with NCC and the Waimea Community Dam process.
-Our region is supported by an innovative and sustainable economy The water supply activity underpins the economy by providing safe water for human and animal needs.
-Sustainable future supply is a key driver of our planning activities.